 We often get asked “What is the best international curriculum?”
 Our standard reply is that it depends on the local context and the needs the school is aiming to satisfy.
 In truth all curricula are good.
 It is the people that drive it that make the difference and it is the clients, families, students and parents who drive the need.
 The following list aims to provide a very simple summary of each.
-In truth the explanation and analysis is much more complex that it seems.
+In truth the explanation and analysis is much more complex.
 The curricula are driven by structures including “what” but they are also driven by a philosophy of “how.”
 Each school also has characteristics that reflect the country of origin that need to be explored, unpacked and understood.
 Before you decide on international curriculum options Please contact us for more detail.

 The International Baccalaureate Organisation (IBO) offer the Primary Years Program (3-19), the Middle Years Program (11-16) and the Diploma Program (16-19).
 Generally speaking, IB programs are designed to be flexible enough to accommodate national or local curriculum requirements, e.g., they can be studied in the UK and the US incorporating their curriculum.
 The focus is on an overriding philosophy and teaching methodology including interactivity, inquiry, cross-disciplinary connections, and international awareness.

-PYP: The Primary Years Program (PYP) is a curriculum framework that adopts a transdiscplinary approach that aims to make learning authentic and relevant to the real world.
+PYP: The Primary Years Program (PYP) is a curriculum framework that adopts a transdisciplinary approach that aims to make learning authentic and relevant to the real world.
 Learning is not confined by traditional subjects and each transdisciplinary theme encompasses a broad range of universal understandings that embrace a variety of content areas.
-It also adopts a learner profile that encourages children to adopt a number of character traits essential to be a successful global learner and citizen.
+It also adopts a learner profile that encourages children to adopt a number of character traits essential to becoming a successful global learner and citizen.
 The program’s “inquiry-led approach” allows students to be active participants in their learning by asking questions, exploring ideas, and sharing knowledge with their peers.

-IB Diploma: The IB Diploma (DP) curriculum contains six subject groups, together with a compulsory core that is central to the ethos of the programme and made up of three elements: Theory of Knowledge, Extended Essay and Creativity, Action and Service.
+IB Diploma: The IB Diploma (DP) contains six subject groups, together with a compulsory core that is central to the ethos of the programme and made up of three elements: Theory of Knowledge, Extended Essay and Creativity, Action and Service.
 Six subject choices are made, one from each subject group.
 Normally, three are studied at Higher Level (HL) and three at Standard Level (SL).
 Each subject is graded from one to seven, with a further three points being awarded for the ‘core’ elements of the programme.
 A maximum of 45 points is available and a total of 24 points is needed for pupils to achieve the full IB Diploma.

 UK curriculum is internationalised for overseas schools and covers Early Years (from 5 years) through to IGCSE (14-16 years) and A Levels (16-18 years).
 There are wide and varied opinions about which group might be the best provider but to be fair these opinions are most often quite subjective.
 Teachers of specific subjects may prefer one model over another but in truth all are equally credible and of the same accepted standard.